ChristineLiou/Quality-prediction-for-the-manufacturing-of-the-blood-glucose-strips/HMD.md

 ## 6     I GCS31   3    02 6(右吸) 41   40.9       0.1   0.2444988
 ```

-### 2.1.2 Data after ETL
+### 2.1.2 Data after preprocessing
-##### After cleaning, transforming, and calculating, the whole IPQC data is combined.
+After cleaning, transforming, and calculating, the whole IPQC data is combined.
 The first column marks the strips pass or not.
 The two to seven columns are the strip's tags, shows us the pass level, the batch name, the blood sugar rate levels, the row, the estimated meter, and the observed number.
 The "bg" column is the strip tested outcome.
 We use the same real blood to test the strip.
 Therefore, based on the same testing blood, the outcome of the strip should nearly the same.
 If the "bg" quite different from other strips, that means the strip might be bad quality.

 ```r